gbhardwaj00/MyRuns/README.md

 - **Functionality**:
   - Collect training data and train a machine learning activity classifier.
   - Implement the classifier in the app for accurate activity recognition.
+- **Learning**:
+  - using Wekalassifer to produce a classifier using tracking input to train model.
+  - Making sure user's privacy and permissions are taken.

 ## Installation and Setup
 - Clone the repository: `git clone https://github.com/gbhardwaj00/MyRuns.git`